Chains without regularity: Introduction

 \section{Introduction}

+Chain-recurrence is arguably the most important concept in topological dynamics.
+On one hand, it has strong connections with applications.
+Any numerical/experimental evaluation of the time-evolution of a system has nonzero round-off/observational errors bounded by some $\epsilon>0$, so what it really provides is an $\epsilon$-chain rather than an orbit; a theoretical understanding of $\epsilon$-chains is thus crucial for linking abstract dynamical results to what can be in fact computed or measured.
+On the other hand, the concept of chain-recurrence has deep consequences for our theoretical understanding of long-term behaviors of dynamical systems, underpinning in particular C. Conley's decomposition results (\cite{co78}) and E. Akin's characterization of attractors (\cite{kurka03}, p.
+82).

+The aim of this work is to show that chain-recurrence and chain-transitivity retain considerable significance even without assuming that the evolution map is continuous.
+The study of the dynamical properties of maps with a ``substantial" discontinuity set (e.g., dense, residual, or of positive measure) is a relatively recent but quite active research area, with connections with substitutions theory (\cite{DCIP,DCF}), topological entropy (\cite{Pawlak1,Pawlak2}), ergodic theory (\cite{CDC,Ciklova}) and functional analysis (\cite{Steele1,Steele2}).
+In the present work, we show that key existence theorems involving chain recurrence can be obtained, not merely when relaxing continuity to weakened forms of regularity (such as quasi-continuity, Baire class 1 or a.e. continuity), but also for utterly arbitrary maps.

-Consider a dynamical system $(X,f)$, with $X$ a metrizable space.
+Let us recall a well-known fact: consider a dynamical system $(X,f)$, with $X$ a metrizable space.
 When $X$ is compact and $f$ is continuous, a classical result by Birkhoff (\cite{birkh}) ensures that there is at least one $x\in X$ that revisits each of its neighborhoods within a bounded number of iterations, that is there exists an almost-periodic point.
 If we drop the continuity assumption, this is obviously false in general.
-However, one can wonder if a point verifying some more general form of self-recurrence always exists even without continuity, and in fact without any assumption on the map.
-Searching for a suitable candidate generalization of almost-periodicity, let us review the well-known \emph{topological dynamical relations} $\mathcal{O},\mathcal{R},\mathcal{N},\mathcal{C}\subseteq X^2$, as introduced by E. Akin (\cite{Akin}), that can be defined as follows (see for instance \cite[Def.
-2.2, p.
-47]{kurka03}): \begin{defi} \begin{enumerate} \text{ } \item Orbit relation: